 Letterspace is a celebration of letterform in everyday spaces, founded and curated by designer and educator, Lucy Biggs, senior lecturer at Manchester School of Art.

-26 designers are currently working to create the inaugural Letterspace alphabet informed by each of their own spaces throughout the UK, America, Canada, Europe and the Middle East.
-The alphabet will be first presented at The Whitworth on 19th April 2018.
+26 designers created the inaugural Letterspace alphabet in 2018 informed by each of their own spaces throughout the UK, America, Canada, Europe and the Middle East.
+The alphabet was first presented at The Whitworth as part of their Thursday Lates programme.

-The alphabet will form the basis of a workshop day for 40 Key Stage 3 students from schools in the Manchester area, with the aim of inspiring the next generation to study art and design at a higher level.
+The alphabet also formed the basis of a workshop day for 26 Key Stage 3 students from schools in the Manchester area, with the aim of inspiring the next generation to study art and design at a higher level.

-Each of the 26 letters will be screen printed as a limited edition of 26 by Dan Mather Screenprint in London, with each designer selecting a bespoke ink and paper.
+Each of the 26 letters are available to buy in a limited edition of 26, screen printed by Dan Mather Screenprint in London, with each designer having selected a bespoke ink and paper.
 This has been made possible by the kind and generous support of Slater Harrison, in partnership with Debbie Wigglesworth of The Paper Collaborative.

 Letterspace has also been kindly supported by Manchester School of Art, Blush, Alphabet Brewing Company and Dalton Maag who have gifted the use of their typeface, Effra, which is present throughout the Letterspace identity.